SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

     Index
     ```

 Now you can run the application.
-When starting, the application renders a blank page that contains the `Index`.
+When starting, the application displays a single **Translations** menu item, which renders a blank page with the text: `Index`.

 ### Extending default translations

-{{< product-c8y-iot >}} comes with a wide range of content that is already translated in multiple languages.
+{{< product-c8y-iot >}} comes with a wide range of content that is already translated into multiple languages.
 These translations can be extended.

 1. Create the new file `translations/locales/de.po`: